-Born at St. Pierre-sur-Orth, Diocese of Laval, France, on 8 February 1829, the son of Jean Grandin and Marie Veillard.
-After studying at the Lesser Seminary of Précigne he entered the Seminary of Foreign Missionsin Paris in 1851 but was forced to leave on account of ill health.
+Born at St. Pierre-sur-Orth, Diocese of Laval, France on 8 February 1829, son of Jean Grandin and Marie Veillard, after studying at the Lesser Seminary of Précigne he entered the Seminary of Foreign Missionsin Paris in 1851 but was forced to leave on account of ill health.
 Later the same year he entered the novitiate of the Oblates and in 1854 was ordained a priest.

 Archbishop Taché had visited France in 1852 and had aroused in the young novitiate a desire to be a missionary at Red River.
 He arrived at St. Boniface on 2 November 1854.
 In June 1855 he left Red River for the mission on Lake Athabaska, the Nativity, and spent the winter at Ile-à-la-Crosse.
-In 1859 he was consecrated Bishop of Satala and Coadjutor to Archbishop Taché.
-In June 1861 he set out to visit the missions in the far north and west, experiencing all manner of hardships throughout the bitter winter.
-In 1867 he was named Vicar of the Saskatchewan missions and in the same year he visited France in company with Archbishop Taché, returning the next spring with nine workers.
+In 1859 he was consecrated Bishop of Satala and Coadjutor to Taché.
+In June 1861 he set out to visit the missions in the far north and west, experiencing hardships through the bitter winter.
+In 1867 he was named Vicar of the Saskatchewan missions and in the same year he visited France with Taché, returning the next spring with nine workers.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 Dictionary of Manitoba Biography by John M. “Jack” Bumsted, Winnipeg: University of Manitoba Press, 1999.